walterhiggins/ScriptCraft/docs/Installation.md

 > Git - In order for BuildTools to run on Windows, you will need to install Git.
 For Windows it is distributed via git-scm, which can be downloaded [here][gitdl].
 Install it where you like, it will provide git bash, which will be used to run the BuildTools jar.
 Just keep hitting Next when running the installer.

-So if you want to see how this all happens, download Git and then skip to [For All Platforms](#for-all-platforms).
+So if you want to see how this all happens, [download Git][gitdl] and then skip to [For All Platforms](#for-all-platforms).

+Note: The [git-scm.com][gitscm] website has downloads for all platforms and all information that you could want on the topic.

 ### On Linux